Top 14 Social Media Trends (2024 & 2025)

 Digital ad spending is soaring.

-This spending now accounts for more than 65% of total ad spending.
+In fact, digital spending now accounts for more than 65% of total ad spend.

 Digital ad spend is predicted to climb nearly 10% every year.